 The Company is a limited liability, closed-ended investment company incorporated in Guernsey.
 The Group comprises the Company and its subsidiaries.
 The condensed consolidated financial statements are presented in pounds Sterling as this is the currency in which the funds are raised and in which investors are seeking a return.
 The Company's functional currency is Sterling and the subsidiaries' currencies are Euro, Indian Rupees and Sterling.
 The presentation currency of the Group is Sterling.
-The period end exchange rate used is £1:INR94.538 (31 March 2018: £1:INR91.445) and the average rate for the period used is £1:INR91.276 (30 September 2017: £1:INR83.359).
-For Euro based transactions the period end exchange rate used is £1:€1.124 (31 March 2018: £1:€1.141) and the average rate for the period used is £1:€1.131 (30 September 2017: £1:€1.138).
+The period end exchange rate used is \pounds 1:INR94.538 (31 March 2018: \pounds 1:INR91.445) and the average rate for the period used is \pounds 1:E1.124 (31 March 2018: \pounds 1: \pounds 1.141) and the average rate for the period used is \pounds 1: \pounds 1.131 (30 September 2017: \pounds 1.138).

-The address of the registered office is given on page 43.
+The address of the registered office is given below.
 The nature of the Group's operations and its principal activities are set out in the Chairman's Statement.
 The half year report was approved and authorised for issue on 15 November 2018 and signed by Mel Torode on behalf of the Board.